The geometry of the Double Gyroid wire network: Quantum and Classical: Graph Representations and Matrix Harper Operators

 \subsection{Graph language}

-For us a graph $\Gamma$ will be a collection of vertices $V(\Gamma)$ and a collection of edges $E(\Gamma)$ which run between vertices up to bijections preserving the incidences.
+For us a graph or an abstract graph $\Gamma$ will be a collection of vertices $V(\Gamma)$ and a collection of edges $E(\Gamma)$ which run between vertices up to bijections preserving the incidences.
 Each edge can have two orientations.
 An edge together with an orientation is called an oriented edge.
 Each oriented edge $\vec{e}$ has a starting vertex $s(\vec{e})$ and a target vertex $t(\vec{e})$.
 A graph $\Gamma$ is called finite if both $V(\Gamma)$ and $E(\Gamma)$ are finite sets.

 A graph naturally becomes a topological space if the edges are replaced by intervals.
-This is called the realization of the graph.
+This space is called the realization of the graph.
 In more technical terms the data above gives a one--dimensional CW complex and we take the realization of this complex.
+When we talk about topological properties of a graph, like its fundamental group, we always mean the topological properties of its realization.

 A graph is connected if its realization is connected.
 This means that one can travel to all vertices from any given vertex along the edges.
 A tree is a connected graph whose realization is contractible (i.e.\ the graph has no loops).
 A choice of root of a tree is simply a choice of a vertex and a rooted tree is a tree together with a choice of a root.
 Given a graph $\G$ a subgraph $\tau$ is {\em called a spanning tree} if it is a tree and the vertices of $\tau$ are all of the vertices of $\G$.
 To have a spanning tree $\Gamma$ needs to be connected.
-In this case there are several choices of spanning trees.
+In this case there are usually several choices of spanning trees.
 A rooted spanning tree is a spanning tree together with the additional choice of a root.

 \begin{prop} Let $\bar \Gamma$ be a finite graph and $\tau$ be a rooted spanning tree.
 Let $v_0$ be the root then $\pi_1(\bar \Gamma):=\pi_1(\bar\Gamma,v_0)=\F_n$ where $\F_n$ is the free group in $n$ variables and $n=|E(\bar \G)|-|E(\tau)|$. \end{prop}